How Many Wives did the Children of Israel Have?

 2 Chronicles 11:21

 In this example we see that Rehoboam was consistent in the number of sons with twenty eight.
 We also see that he had a very large number of daughters above what we suggested.

 Another example is Jacob/Israel.
 He had four wives (two wives and two concubines).
 The scripture records that he had twelve sons and one daughter.
 Three of his wives had two children each and the first had six sons and one daughter.

 Each family in Israel may have had an average of thirteen or fourteen or so wives during the time of the count.
 I am sure that the number of wives varied with Israel's political status and their obedience to God.
 If they were free they had more wives.
 If they were under bondage they had fewer.
 True Israel is under bondage now and we have fewer wives per man.
-Isaiah 4:1 may yet come to pass however.
+Isaiah 4:1 is yet to come to pass.